Paddleboarding with a companion: 6 Hydration Packs to Know

 This one has 1.5 liters water capacity, is as small as you would expect, but still sports a few pockets separate from the bladder for your essentials, it weighs 10 oz without water, so it’s for your shorter rides.
 If you’re looking for a waist pack, this is the one we recommend: It is light, resourceful, small, secure, and backed by a fearsome manufacturer.
 Just be aware that it is not waterproof and not insulated.

 Being by far the least expensive pick on this list, this isn’t one to skip checking out.
-It has a 2-liters bladder with a pretty wide mouth, a hose with a convenient bite valve, a chest and a waist strap that are adjustable, is waterproof and weighs 0.79 lbs.
+It has a 2-liters bladder with a pretty wide mouth, a hose with a convenient bite valve, a chest and a waist strap that are adjustable, is waterproof, and weighs 0.79 lbs.
 What more could you want for such a low price?
-Oh, maybe a nice nylon and mesh material for durability and air flow?
-A couple extra pockets for essentials?
+Oh, maybe a nice nylon and mesh material for durability and airflow?
+A couple of extra pockets for essentials?
 Congratulations, you’re in luck.
-This is probably one of the lightest packs you can find with a 2-liters bladder, however because the material is so light it provides no insulation.
+This is probably one of the lightest packs you can find with a 2-liters bladder, however, because the material is so light it provides no insulation.

 One thing we didn’t like is that the material of the straps feels slightly cheap, but look, the pack is cheap.
 Buying something for that price we wouldn’t expect it to be made of gold, and even though it feels and looks cheap, it’s still pretty secure.
 If we were you, we’d still give it a go especially if you’re a beginner and not willing to invest in an expensive hydration pack yet.